dderyldowney/cmladsb/README.md

 ## Project Git Log

-As I have time, I summarize the content of the git log stream into [WORK_DONE.md](WORK_DONE.md) as a more human readable and digestable format.
+As I have time, I summarize the content of the git log stream into [WORK_DONE.md](WORK_DONE.md) in a more human-readable and digestible format.
 I fully admit to using ANI services to accomplish this.
-This is currently a manual process linked to my rememberance of rerunning the creation task.
+This is currently a manual process linked to my remembrance of rerunning the creation task.

 ## Project Notes